SouthWest Water Company

 Why am I charged a late fee?

 Our rates are regulated by the South Carolina Public Service Commission.
-A 1.5% late fee is charged automatically if your payment is not received prior to your next billing cycle.
+A 1.5% late fee is charged automatically if your payment is not received on the due date.
+There is no grace period.

 a